Africa from A to Z: Fast facts on the 55 states | Brand South Africa

 HERITAGE

-- Born in São Tomé and Príncipe: Pianist José Vianna da Motta, the last of Franz Liszt’s pupils.
+► Born in São Tomé and Príncipe: Pianist, teacher and composer José Vianna da Motta, one of the last pupils of Franz Liszt.

 SENEGAL